Bull Buchanan

 Barry Buchanan (born January 15, 1968) is an American professional wrestler.
-He is best known for his appearances with the World Wrestling Federation / World Wrestling Entertainment (WWF/WWE) under the ring names Recon, Bull Buchanan and B² and for his appearances with All Japan Pro Wrestling (AJPW) and Pro Wrestling Noah (NOAH) as Buchanan.
+He is best known for his appearances with the World Wrestling Federation / Entertainment (WWF/WWE) under the ring names Recon, Bull Buchanan and B² and for his appearances with All Japan Pro Wrestling (AJPW) and Pro Wrestling Noah (NOAH) as Buchanan.
 Primarily a tag team wrestler, Buchanan is a former WWF World Tag Team Champion, All Asia Tag Team Champion, GHC Tag Team Champion and USWA World Tag Team Champion.

 Professional wrestling career

 Early career (1995)

 Buchanan was trained to wrestle by James Hammonds.
 He debuted in 1995, wrestling on the North Georgia independent circuit as "The Punisher".
 Buchanan formed a tag team with Ric Savage called "Body Count".
 The duo competed in National Championship Wrestling (NCW) until Buchanan was recruited by Jim Cornette for Smoky Mountain Wrestling.

 Smoky Mountain Wrestling (1995)

 Buchanan debuted in Smoky Mountain Wrestling (SMW) in 1995 as "The Punisher".
 He was a member of Jim Cornette's stable "The Militia" and acted as Cornette's bodyguard, feuding with Boo Bradley and The Bullet.
-Buchanan wrestled on the final SMW show, teaming with Tommy Rich to wrestle Buddy Landel and The Bullet.
+Buchanan wrestled on the final SMW show in December 1995, teaming with Tommy Rich to wrestle Buddy Landel and The Bullet.